LuisTovar0/10mcj-bot/README.md

 ## List of features

-+ Message treatment in portuguese language
++ Message handling in portuguese language
   + Format text messages for Signal
   + Format an audio+text (or just text if audio is missing) message for Telegram
 + As a security measure, persist how many messages a user sent to the bot.
 The bot can't read group messages nor be added to a group.
++ Image editing
+  + Generate a thumbnail for the portuguese 10McJ channel
+  + Add an image to the image database
+  + Choose an image from the database to use in thumbnail generation

 ## Current works